London Street Names

 Takes its name from the second Duke of Albermarle, son of General Monk.

-Below the cross of Saint Pauls, Where in medievil times were held processions, with rosaries calling "Amen".
+Amen Court E.C.4 - Below the cross of Saint Paul's, Where in medievil times were held processions, with rosaries calling "Amen".

 Andrew Borde was also the last Master of St Giles Lepers' Hospital, which stood on the corner of this street from 11th to 16th century.

-that is most famous for its connection to the fictional detective Sherlock Holmes, a fictional detective of the late 19th and early 20th century, created by British author and physician Arthur Conan Doyle.
+which is famous for its connection to the fictional detective Sherlock Holmes, of the late 19th and early 20th century, created by British author and physician Arthur Conan Doyle.

-A small lane off the Stand where once stood the Bell hostel that was owned by the Knights Templar.
+Bell Yard W.C.2 - A small lane off the Stand where once stood the Bell hostel that was owned by the Knights Templer.
 Nearby land being used for training for the defence of the holy lands of Palestine.